SMTG-Bham/surfaxe/docs/command_line_examples.rst

 Post-processing commands
 ========================

-**surfaxe-parsefols**: Parses data produced by electronic structure codes once calculations have been run in then directory structures produced by the pre-processing commands.
+**surfaxe-parse-energies**: Parses data produced by electronic structure codes once calculations have been run in then directory structures produced by the pre-processing commands.
+Can optionally collect vacuum and core energies.

-Example: :mod:`surfaxe-parsefols --hkl 0,0,1 -b 8.83099` saves a csv file of surface energies and energies per atom for each slab-vacuum combination, as well as plots for each.
+Example: :mod:`surfaxe-parse-energies --hkl 0,0,1 -b 8.83099` saves a csv file of surface energies and energies per atom for each slab-vacuum combination.
 See the Tutorials directory for examples.

-**surfaxe-plot-surfen** and **surfaxe-plot-enatom** can be used to customise the surface energy and energy per atom plots independetnly based on the data already collated with **surfaxe-parsefols**.
+**surfaxe-plot-surfen** and **surfaxe-plot-enatom** can be used to customise the surface energy and energy per atom plots independetnly based on the data already collated with **surfaxe-parse-energies**.

+**surfaxe-parse-structures**: Parses the (relaxed) structures from convergence calculations and collates them into the same json format as is created when surface slabs are generated.
+Can optionally perform bond analysis for multiple specified bonds.
+Useful for comparison of relaxed and unrelaxed surfaces slabs and determination of convergence.

 =================
 Analysis commands